Mountaineering Village Johnsbach

 Gentle alpine meadows, rugged rock, enjoyable hikes, racy climbing tours: the Gesäuse around Johnsbach stands for a varied mountain vacation.
 "University of mountaineering", that's what the Gesäuse has been called for almost a hundred years and has a name in the climbing scene that reaches far beyond the borders of Austria.

-For those who don't want to go vertical in the Gesäuse, the Gesäuse National Park offers a diverse program; rafting and mountain biking are among the recreational sports, as are snowshoe hikes and ski tours.
-A visit to the Odelstein Cave does not lead along planked paths into illuminated halls, but equipped like cave explorers, it goes into the underworld of Johnsbach.
+For those who don't want to go vertical in the Gesaeuse, the Gesaeuse National Park offers a diverse programme; rafting and mountain biking are just as much a part of the leisure sports as snowshoe hikes and ski tours.
+A visit to the Odelstein Cave does not take you along planked paths into illuminated halls, but equipped like cave explorers, you go into the underworld of Johnsbach.
 And at night?
-In Johnsbach you don't look at the TV, but at the sky!
+In Johnsbach you don't look at the television, but at the sky!
 Johnsbach is widely known as THE hotspot for stargazing.
-Due to the great distance to the metropolises, the darkest night sky in Austria was measured here and so it is not surprising that in Johnsbach the Milky Way is visible to the naked eye!
-More info about the Johnsbach starry sky here.
+Due to the great distance to the metropolises, the darkest night sky ever measured in a locality in Austria is recorded here.
+So it's no surprise that in Johnsbach the Milky Way is visible to the naked eye!
+More information about the starry sky in Johnsbach here.

 Basic information about the mountaineering village

 Location: In a small side valley of the Enns Valley, on the southern edge of the Gesäuse Mountains, lies the mountaineering village of Johnsbach.

 Resident population: about 200 people

 - Johnsbach, located in the market town of Admont